ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 replays, or otherwise malicious.
 This may result in proxy targets rate limiting or decreasing the reputation of a given proxy.

+> TODO: Update security considerations to mention the impact of packet transforms.

 [comment1]: # OPEN ISSUE: Figure out how clients and proxies could interact to
 [comment2]: # learn whether an adversary is injecting malicious forwarded
 [comment3]: # packets to induce rate limiting.